qbit/gprbuild/doc/gprbuild_ug/building_with_gprbuild.rst

 * :samp:`--implicit-with={project file name}`

-  Adds a given project as an implicit dependency to every project in the build tree by creating an implicit "with" clause at the start of each project.
-This switch can be repeated multiple times to add multiple implicit dependencies.
+  Adds a given project as an implicit dependency to every project in the build tree by creating an implicit "limited with" clause at the start of each project.
+This switch can only appear once on the command line.

 * :samp:`--subdirs={subdir}`